bitnami/containers/bitnami/postgresql/README.md

 ```

 In this command we are configuring the container as the master using the `POSTGRESQL_REPLICATION_MODE=master` parameter.
 Using the `POSTGRESQL_REPLICATION_USER` and `POSTGRESQL_REPLICATION_PASSWORD` parameters we are creating a replication user that will be used by the slaves to connect to the master and perform streaming replication.

+By default a container is configured as a `master`.
+As a result you can drop the `POSTGRESQL_REPLICATION_MODE=master` from the above command.

 ### Step 2: Create the replication slave